Phoenicians: Masters of the Sea

 Phoenicians abroad

 The Phoenicians traveled to find land and resources to feed their people.
+They didn’t directly rule over their territories.
+They did have power over the colonized people.
 There were enslaved people in the colonies.
 They farmed to provide food for the Phoenicians.

 Some of their colonies became larger than the city- states.
 Carthage was a Phoenician colony located in modern-day Tunisia.
 It became one of the biggest cities in the world.